official-stockfish/nnue-pytorch/docs/nnue.md

 1. We have an upper bound on the nnz elements for each position.
 2. We have large batches

-We can therefore replace the feature indices from a 2d tensor of shape `[total_num_active_features, 2]`, which contained the position index and feature index for each value, to a 2d tensor of shape `[batch_size, max_num_features]`, which contains one feature index per one values and the position index is known.
-We need to somehow handle positions where the number of features is lower than `max_num_features` so we'll pad the rows with `-1`, these will be omitted by the kernel.
+We can therefore replace the feature indices from a 2d tensor of shape `[total_num_active_features, 2]`, which contains the position index and feature index for each value, to a 2d tensor of shape `[batch_size, max_num_features]`, which contains one feature index per one values and the position index is known.
+We need to somehow handle positions where the number of features is lower than `max_num_features`, so we'll pad the rows with `-1`, these will be omitted by the kernel.
 This obviously also requires modifying the data loader, but it'll be simpler now.

 #### Data loader